jamietre/ImageMapster/README.md

 #### Methods

-There are lots of ways to manipulate the imagemap from Javascript.
+There are lots of ways to manipulate the image map from Javascript.
 Here area a few, see the [ImageMapster web site](http://www.outsharked.com/imagemapster) for complete documentation.

 **select**: Cause an area to become "selected"